dueca/dueca/doc/appdevelopmentg.md

 <td>`dgrstudents:///`</td>
 <td>Currently active student projects.</td></tr>
 </table>

+If a student needs to base his or her work on an existing project, which may be one of  the projects in active or in archive, a fork  is created for that project into the students group.
+Students (everyone actually), should work in a named branch.
+After completion of the project, the students' branch can then be pushed to the base project in the archive or active group.
+If the work is an extension, and keeps current capabilities of the project intact, these branches can be merged into main.

 When specifying a repository to the `dueca-gproject` script, the shortened URL may then be used.
 The repository will be stored in the